-- Next, they will perform a manufacturer’s specific pinpoint test for the P0014 trouble code, and repair it as needed.
+- Next, they will perform a manufacturer’s specific pinpoint test for the code P0014, and repair it as needed.

-- A visual inspection of the connector, valve, and wiring needs to be completed to confirm any issues with the OCV for the bank 1 exhaust camshaft.
+- A visual inspection of the connector, valve, and wiring needs to be completed to confirm any issues with the OCV for the bank 1 exhaust camshaft position.

 - Check the engine oil level and the condition of the vehicle’s oil to see if it is full and has the correct viscosity.

-- Scan and document the engine codes and view the freeze frame data to check when the code was set.
+- Scan and document the engine codes, here's a great one we use daily and view the freeze frame data to check when the code was set.

 - Clear all OBD2 codes.
 Then run the engine to see if P0014 returns.
 This would indicate that the error is still present.

-- Next, perform manufacturer’s specific pinpoint tests for a P0014 trouble code and repair it as needed.
+- Next, perform manufacturer’s specific pinpoint tests for a P0014 code and repair it as needed.

 How serious is this?

-The level of a P0014 trouble code is fairly serious, and something that you should look into as soon as you start noticing something is wrong with the vehicle:
+The level of a code P0014 is fairly serious, and something that you should look into as soon as you start noticing something is wrong with the vehicle: